stormforger/gulp-template/README.md

 This is the basic directory structure:

 * `cases` contains test cases
-* `components` contains helpers and modules/components that are independent of a specific test case which are meant to be re-used
+* `components` contains helpers and modules/components that are independent of a specific test case which are meant to be re-used and shared between test cases
 * `data` contains test data (data sources)
-* `dist` will contain the compiled output ready to be pushed to StormForger
+* `dist` will contain the compiled output ready to be pushed to StormForger.
+To make sure you keep track on all changes, we recommend to check in generated files in `dist` into git as well.

 Each directory in `cases` mirrors one test case at StormForger.
 Within `cases` there is `setup.js` which configures the test case in general. `cases/scenarios/` contains one more more [StormForger sessions](https://docs.stormforger.com/reference/).
 These scenarios can be [HAR recordings](https://docs.stormforger.com/guides/har-converter/) for example.

-`components/` are meant to keep scenario and test case independent helpers that can be re-used and shared between test cases.

-`dist/` is where the final test cases will be rendered to.
-To make sure you keep track on all changes, we recommend to check in generated files in `dist` into git as well.

 ## Getting Started

 1. Clone or [download](https://github.com/stormforger/gulp-template/archive/master.zip) this repository.
-1. Using Docker
+2. Using Docker
     1. Make sure you have Docker Compose installed, e.g. via `brew install docker-compose`
-    1. Run `docker-compose build`
+    2. Run `docker-compose build`
-    1. Install node.js dependencies: `docker-compose run --rm npm install`
+    3. Install node.js dependencies: `docker-compose run --rm npm install`
-1. Without docker
+3. Without docker
-    1. Make sure you have [Node.js installed](https://nodejs.org/en/download/) e.g. via [homebrew](https://brew.sh/) on macOS: `brew install node.js`.
+    1. Make sure you have [Node.js installed](https://nodejs.org/en/download/) e.g. via [homebrew](https://brew.sh/) on macOS: `brew install node.js`
-    1. Install required Node.js dependencies via `npm install`.
+    2. Install required Node.js dependencies via `npm install`
-    1. Install [`forge`](https://github.com/stormforger/cli), our command line tool: `brew install stormforger/forge/forge`
+    3. Install [`forge`](https://github.com/stormforger/cli), our command line tool: `brew install stormforger/forge/forge`

 Now you can start working on your test cases!

-## Usage
+## Usage (Local)

 You can also use this repository with Docker Compose (see below).